huggingface/hub-docs/docs/hub/models-tasks.md

 In [interfaces/Types.ts](https://github.com/huggingface/hub-docs/blob/main/js/src/lib/interfaces/Types.ts), you need to do a couple of things

-* Add the type to `PipelineType`.
+* Add the type to `PIPELINE_DATA`.
 Note that pipeline types are sorted into different categories (NLP, Audio, Computer Vision, and others).
-* Specify the task color in `PIPELINE_COLOR`.
 * Specify the display order in `PIPELINE_TAGS_DISPLAY_ORDER`.

 2. Choose an icon

-You can add an icon in the [lib/Icons](https://github.com/huggingface/hub-docs/tree/main/js/src/lib/Icons) directory.
+You can add an icon in the [lib/Icons](https://github.com/huggingface/hub-docs/tree/main/js/src/lib/components/Icons) directory.
 We usually choose carbon icons from https://icones.js.org/collection/carbon.

 ### Widget